 I have set up my function when it is hit, to check if the current access token has expired (from cache).
 If the access token has expired, I use the refresh token to request a new access token.
 I am however running into an issue here when I try to hit the “oauth/token” url, getting an unauthorized error: “The remote server returned an error: (401) Unauthorized.”.
-The request body, method and content type are set up correctly following the https://auth0.com/docs/tokens/refresh-token/current#use-a-refresh-token guidelines
+The request body, method and content type are set up correctly following the Refresh Tokens guidelines

 Since the content type is